-Firewall Analytics — Paid plans · Cloudflare Web Application Firewall (WAF) docs
+Firewall Analytics — Paid plans

 Events by service

-The Events by service section lists the Firewall activity per Cloudflare security feature (for example, WAF, Firewall Rules, API Shield).
+The Events by service section lists the firewall activity per Cloudflare security feature (for example, Managed rules, Firewall rules, API Shield).

 You can adjust the scope of Firewall Analytics to one of the displayed services by clicking Filter or Exclude when hovering the legend or by clicking the corresponding graph bar.